Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 You will be offered the option to include blank, non-numeric, and error values in your numeric visualization; these will appear in the visual range as “0” values.

 Much like a numeric facet, a timeline facet will display as a small histogram with the values sorted: in this case, chronologically.
-A timeline facet only works on dates formatted as “date” data types (e.g. by using the
+A timeline facet only works on cells formatted as the “date” data type.

 You have the option to generate linear scatterplots (where the X and Y axes show continuous increases) or logarithmic scatterplots (where the X and Y axes show exponential or scaled increases).
 You can also rotate the plot by 45 degrees in either direction, and you can choose the size of the dot indicating a datapoint.
 You can make these choices in both the preview and in the facet display.

-Selecting “Facet” → “Scatterplot facet” will create a preview of data plotted from every number-formatted column in your dataset, comparing every column against every other column.
+A scatterplot facet can be generated on any column.
+You require two or more number columns to generate scatterplots.
+Selecting→ will create a preview of data plotted from every number-formatted column in your dataset, comparing every column against every other column.
 Each scatterplot will show in its own square, allowing you to choose which data comparison you would like to analyze further.
+You can control which columns are on the X and Y axes by rearranging the columns in your dataset.

 When you click on your desired square, that two-column comparison will appear in the facets sidebar.
-From here, you can drag your mouse to draw a rectangle inside the scatterplot, which will narrow down to just the rows matching the points plotted inside that rectangle.
+From here, you can drag your mouse to draw a rectangle inside the scatterplot, which will narrow down to just the rows matching the points plotted inside that rectangle (as shown by the rectangle inside the square in the image above).
 This rectangle can be resized by dragging any of the four edges.
 To draw a new rectangle, simply click and drag your mouse again.
 To add more scatterplots to the facet sidebar, re-run this process and select a different square.

 If you have multiple facets applied, plotted points in your scatterplot displays will be greyed out if they are not part of the current matching data subset.
 If the rectangle you have drawn within a scatterplot display only includes grey dots, you will see no matching rows.

-If you would like to export a scatterplot, OpenRefine will open a new tab with a generated PNG image that you can save.
+If you would like to export a scatterplot, OpenRefine will open a new tab with a generated PNG file that you can save.

 Custom text facet

-You may want to explore your textual data in a way that doesn’t involve modifying it but does require being more selective about what gets considered.
-Creating custom text facets will load your column into memory, transform the data, and store those transformations inside the facet.
+You may want to explore your textual data with modifications that aren't permanent.
+Creating custom text facets will load your column into memory, transform the data temporarily, and store those transformations inside the facet.

-You can also use text facets to analyze numerical data, such as by analyzing a number as a string, or by creating a test that will return “true” and false” as values.
+You can also use custom text facets to analyze numerical data, such as by analyzing a number as a string, or by creating a test that will return “true” and “false” as values.

-If you would like to build your own version of a text facet, you can use the “Custom Text Facet” option.
-Clicking on “Facets” → “Custom text facet…” will bring up an expressions window where you can enter in a GREL, Python or Jython, or Clojure expression to modify how the facet works.
+Clicking on expressions window where you can enter in a GREL, Jython, or Clojure expression to modify how the facet works.→ will bring up an

 A custom text facet operates just like a text facet by default.
-Unlike a text facet, however, you cannot edit the facets that appear in the sidebar and change the matching cells in your dataset.
+Unlike a text facet, however, you cannot click “edit” on the facets that appear in the sidebar and change the matching cells in your dataset - because what they display is modified, not the original entries.

 For example, you may wish to analyze only the first word in a text field - perhaps the first name in a column of “[First Name][Last Name]” entries.
 In this case, you can tell OpenRefine to facet only on the information that comes before the first space: